A Stable and Efficient Covariate-Balancing Estimator for Causal Survival Effects

 \subsection{A Sketch of Theorem \ref{thm:efficiency}}

 Our proof of Theorem~\ref{thm:efficiency} uses results from \citet{hirshberg2021augmented} to do some heavy lifting.
 For the sake of self-containedness, we will sketch the main ideas of the argument we'd use to prove it from scratch.
-We use a more detailed decomposition of the error $\hat\psi - \psi(\lambda)$ as follows:

-We sketch the analysis of each of the 4 terms above: \begin{enumerate} \item The first term converges to the influence function of the estimator because $\hat \lambda$ and $\hat \gamma$ are convergent.
+We use a more detailed decomposition of the error $\hat\psi - \psi(\lambda)$ as follows: {\allowdisplaybreaks } We sketch the analysis of each of the 4 terms above: \begin{enumerate} \item The first term converges to the influence function of the estimator because $\hat \lambda$ and $\hat \gamma$ are convergent.
 That the latter converges to the population Riesz representer is a consequence of the analysis of the imbalance in the 2nd term below. \item The 2nd term is the imbalance term motivated by the approximation \ref{eq:sample-balance}, and our optimization problem \ref{eq:weight-optimization} directly controls it.
 This is exactly where we borrow the covariate-balancing analysis of \cite{hirshberg2021augmented} to our problem, noting that they have similar structure. \item The 3rd term is the difference of the sample-average derivative and its expectation, can be shown to be $o(n^{-1/2})$ because each term of the mean $(\sum_{u\le t}\hat r_u(X_i, a)(\lambda(Z_i) - \hat \lambda(Z_i)) - d\psi(\hat\lambda)(\lambda - \hat \lambda))$ has mean 0 and variance $o(1)$ as consequence of the convergence of $\hat \lambda$. \item The 4th term is the 2nd-order remainder as before and is $o(n^{-1/2})$. \end{enumerate}

 Overall, we see again that $\hat\psi - \psi(\lambda) = \sum_{i=1}^n\phi(O_i) + o(n^{1/2})$.